kang889/lim-kang-ping-portfolio/README.md

 -log, track and analyse calories burned in wokrouts to allow user to achieve their goals

 porjects build in C++ :
+1. PAW&SLIME
+- An action adventure 2d game, players will explore the map and battle monsters to survive and beat the game.

 1. spaceinvaders
 - Player will get to operate a spaceship to fight with aliens.
 Fire laser at aliens to win the game while dodging lasers from aliens to survive.